Kirk Ciarrocca: Delaware

 Ciarrocca spent six seasons as the offensive coordinator and quarterbacks coach for the Delaware Fightin' Blue Hens and head coach K. C. Keeler from 2002 to 2007.
 During his time at Delaware, the Blue Hens posted a record of 52-26, winning the 2003 Division I-AA National Championship.
-Ciarrocca mentored Joe Flacco who was a first round selection in the 2008 NFL Draft.
+Ciarrocca mentored Joe Flacco who was a first round selection in the 2008 NFL draft.
 Flacco led the Blue Hens to an 11-4 record and the FCS title game.

 Rutgers

 In 2008, Ciarrocca was hired by the Rutgers University and head coach Greg Schiano as the Scarlet Knights wide receivers coach.
-During his time as wide receivers coach, Ciarrocca tutored Kenny Britt who was selected in the first round of the 2009 NFL Draft and Tiquan Underwood who was selected in the seventh round of that same draft.
+During his time as wide receivers coach, Ciarrocca tutored Kenny Britt who was selected in the first round of the 2009 NFL draft and Tiquan Underwood who was selected in the seventh round of that same draft.
 Following the 2008 season, Ciarrocca was promoted to quarterbacks coach and co-offensive coordinator for the Scarlet Knights, a title he would share with offensive line coach Kyle Flood.
 This is a title that Ciarrocca would hold for two season before being fired.
-In 2010, the Scarlet Knighs' offense ranked 114th out of 120 teams, and finished with a 4-8 record.
+In 2010, the Scarlet Knights' offense ranked 114th out of 120 teams, and finished with a 4-8 record.